keller-mark/blog/2025-09-29-thoughts-on-ai.md

 Rather than being the model's "thoughts", the injected contents come from manually-written Markdown files provided by the user.

-### LLMs lower the cost of software

-### Alternative section title: The era of slopbowls and slopforks
+### LLMs lower the cost of software: The era of slopbowls and slopforks

 <!--### LLMs lower the cost of code that previously required a library; LLMs increase developer confidence (too much?)-->